Black Friday → 40% OFF Annual Plans

 Share reports.

-This role spends much of its time creating and presenting insightful sales reports based on their analyses.
-Then they share these reports with their senior managers and sales teams in order to help guide their companies’ strategies.
+This role spends much of its time creating and presenting insightful sales reports based on its analyses.
+Then they share these reports with their senior managers and sales teams to help guide their companies’ strategies.

 Offer strategic guidance.